lior5654/writeups/2021-google-ctf/raiders_of_corruption/index.md

 # Raiders of Corruption [52 solves, 197pt]

+# THIS IS AN OLD UNFINISHED WRITEUP, NOT DONE !

 ## Challenge Description

 > Picked up these at a yardsale, there doesn't seem to be anything useful in there though!